 One disadvantage of the allowance for the survivor benefit is that the survivor must be at least 60 years old.
 If you are younger, you get nothing until you reach age 60.

 How about other pension benefits?

-Workplace pensions such as defined benefit and defined contribution plans may be treated differently after the pensioner dies depending on how they set up their plan or if you signed a waiver of entitlement.
+Workplace pensions, such as defined benefit and defined contribution plans, may be treated differently after the pensioner dies, depending on how they set up their plan or if they signed a waiver of entitlement.

-The surviving spouse may be eligible for a survivor’s pension (with or without a reduction) and a one-time lump sum death benefit.
+The surviving spouse may qualify for a survivor’s pension (with or without a reduction) and a one-time lump-sum death benefit.

 There are various options for designating a beneficiary to your RRSP, RRIF, and TFSA funds.
 Read more about these options below:

 - What happens to an RRSP, RRIF, or TFSA after death?

 - How to designate a TFSA beneficiary